living in rural area

 5. You’ll Feel Closer to Friends and Family —and Make New Ones

-In a small town or village, everyone knows each other—which can be both good and bad!
-On the plus side, it’s easy to stay connected with friends and family members who live nearby.
+Everyone knows each other in a small town or village—which can be both good and bad!
+On the plus side, staying connected with friends and family members who live nearby is easy.

 And if you don’t know anyone in your new community yet, don’t worry—it won’t take long before you may feel like one of the locals yourself.

-One note: it may take longer than you anticipate to make friends and feel like part of the community.
-Have patience, give it time, and get involved to meet new people.
+One note: making friends and feeling part of the community may take longer than you anticipate.
+Please have patience, give it time, and get involved to meet new people.

 6. You’ll Become Part of a Close-Knit Community